One of Brisbane Northside’s Leading Family Law Firms

 If parents can reach an agreement:

 If parents are able to reach an agreement without having to go to Court it is important this is done in writing.
 There are two ways to do this under The Family Law Act 1975 including Consent Orders and Parenting Plans.
 Note: Parenting Plans are however not enforceable by the Court.
+It is important to employ the services of reliable solicitors to ensure this is correctly completed.

 Family Law: Division of Property